 a.
-The Parties understand that the Mediator (who is an attorney, but is not serving in that capacity in this mediation) is not undertaking to provide, and is not permitted by applicable ethical principles to provide, legal advice or representation on behalf of any Party in connection with the mediation and shall not represent or advise either Party as an attorney at any time in connection with the divorce.
+The Parties understand that the Mediator (who is an attorney, but is not serving in that capacity in this mediation) is not undertaking to provide legal advice in connection with the mediation.
 The Mediator may, however, provide information about applicable statutes, rules, or other provisions of law.